vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 - Vik doesn't like working with organic transplants.
 Works in metal and wiring.
 - Does not trust the main organ trafficking ring.
 "Con artists and twisted fucks, the likes of them."
 - Vik is a medical expert, and would be able to tell that the body was performed on by a medical expert.
+##### At a popup transplant operation:
+This should be difficult to find unless the players
 ##### At the **hospital ward**, where Izzy works:
 - Izzy is a surgeon, overseeing many invasive surgeries.
 She's great at her job, but she can't save everyone.
 - An inventory check and gossip shows that someone has been stealing medical supplies, including sedatives and tranquilizers.